Phyllis Ntantala-Jordan: Personal life

 Phyllis Priscilla "Nogqaza" Ntantala was born on 7 January 1920 at Gqubeni, along the bends of the Nqabarha River, Dutywa in the Eastern Cape, South Africa.
 Ntantala-Jordan's father, George Govan Ntantala was a prosperous farmer who served on the Transkei General Council, iBhunga and her mother, Ida Balfour, was a descendant of the earliest African Christian community, founded by the prophet Ntsikana during the second decade of the 19th century in the Eastern Cape.
 In describing her upbringing, Ntantala-Jordan said, "Like Trotsky, I did not leave home without the proverbial one-and-six in my pocket.
 I came from a family of landed gentry in the Transkei".
-Ntantala-Jordan started her schooling at the tender age of four years.
+Ntantala-Jordan started her schooling at the age of four years.
 Six months later, she lost her mother.
-After completing Standard 6 (Grade 8),then aged 12, Ntantala-Jordan was sent to Healdtown.
+After completing Standard 6 (Grade 8), then aged 12, Ntantala-Jordan was sent to Healdtown.
 Healdtown was highly recommended to her father over Lovedale by her primary school principal Rhodes Cakata.
 Ntantala says at Healdtown students were treated equally despite their background and smaller than Lovedale.
 At 15, Ntantala was awarded the Transkeian Bhunga Scholarship to study at the University of Fort Hare.
 At the time, Fort Hare, although offering degrees, admitted students for matric studies.
 After completing her matric, she completed a teachers' diploma at the University of Fort Hare in 1937.
 Ntantala-Jordan began working at Bantu High School in Kroonstad as a teacher in 1938.
 In 1939, Ntantala-Jordan married isiXhosa writer Archibald Campbell Jordan, whom she had met during her time at Fort Hare University.

 In 1945, following the appointment of AC Jordan as lecturer of Bantu Languages at Fort Hare, the Jordans, then with two children, and a third on the way, left Kroonstad for the Eastern Cape.
 However, Their stay at the University of Fort Hare was short-lived.
 In 1946, AC Jordan moved with his family to Cape Town after he successfully applied for a lectureship in Bantu Languages at the University of Cape Town (UCT).
 In 1957, Dr Ntantala-Jordan registered at the University of Cape Town for a Higher Diploma in Native Law and Administration.
 She would later obtain qualifications from the University of South Africa, the Madison Area Technical College as well as an honorary Doctorate in Philosophy from the University of Fort Hare.
 Due to the political pressures exerted by the then apartheid South African government during the late 1950s and 1960s, the Jordans went into exile in 1961.
 The Jordans moved to America, where they and their two children are laid to rest.
 Ntantala-Jordan died at the age of 96 in Michigan on 17 July 2016.
 She was 96 years old.
 She was laid to rest at the Forest Hill Cemetery in Madison, Wisconsin on 30 July 2016.
 Ntantala-Jordan and AC Jordan are survived by their son Pallo Jordan.